Tips for searching the NAA

 BE AWARE OF DATES

 Files at the NAA are often outside the dates your ancestor was even alive.
-Remember documents refering to us exist after our death.
+Remember documents referring to us exist after our death.
 Military records will not always be inside the dates of a war for instance as people 'demobed' after a war was officially over.
 Passenger lists are lodged after a passenger arrived.
 Immigration papers are started well before someone immigrates.

-So when you need to narrow a search by date, always search 10 years either side of the date you would normally use, and extend or narrow the dates from there.
+So when you need to narrow a search by date, always search 10 years either side of the date you would normally use and extend or narrow the dates from there.

 ALWAYS START WITH THE BASIC SEARCH FIRST